 Whether your armor is a full harness or an amalgamation of pieces, it’s heavy as hell.
 But that doesn’t matter, because weight is not a concern.
 You can fight in it, and it keeps you alive.
 Those are the two factors that determine whether or not armor is “good.”

 Armor is heavy.
 It sucks.
 But it works.
 That’s why soldiers wear it, even today.
 I’ve said this before: if I knew my armor wouldn’t work, I’d go back to central issue and turn it in.
 Because fuck armor.
 Seriously.
 This sentiment–fuck armor–has not changed over the millennia.
 I believe with all my heart that burly Vendel-age warriors shucked off their mail with a groan at the end of the day and wanted to hurl it across the room with a snarl the same way that we want to throw and kick our IOTV’s today.

-But anybody who fights for a living — and this includes your fictional heroes — will want as much protection as he can get; whatever he can afford and whatever he can transport to the battle site, whether they wear it, pack it on a second horse, or have a wizard teleport it to the mouth of the dragon’s lair along with a team of valets who will work onto them like a pit crew once they get there.
-They will want it as light and comfortable as possible and he won’t wear any more than they think they have to, but they’ll wear as much as they can get away with.
+But anybody who fights for a living — and this includes your fictional heroes — will want as much protection as they can get; whatever they can afford and whatever they can transport to the battle site, whether they wear it, pack it on a second horse, or have a wizard teleport it to the mouth of the dragon’s lair along with a team of valets who will work on them like a pit crew once they get there.
+They will want it as light and comfortable as possible and they won’t wear any more than they think they have to, but they’ll wear as much as they can get away with.
 They might — might — forgo a degree of protection for convenience, but speaking as a professional soldier, myself, I don’t know anyone who would do this knowing that enemy contact was certain or even likely.
 Sure as hell not if they’re going off to fight The Big Boss, which it seems is the crux of every high fantasy novel.